Availity/availity-workflow/docs/source/tutorial/index.md

 ## Project Structure

-Next let's open the project in any one of your favorite editors so we can revie wthe project structure.
+Next let's open the project in any one of your favorite editors so we can review the project structure.

 <img width="100%" src="project-structure.png" alt="Project Structure" />